Upload-Academy/azerothcore-daisy/README.md

 Daisy is a set of Python tools that can extract (`extractor.py`) information about the tables in an [AzerothCore](https://www.azerothcore.org/) database, specifically the `acore_world` database, but that can be configured.
 Once this data is extracted, Daisy can then generate all the templates and files needed to make manipulating an AzerothCore database much, much easier using her second tool: `daisy.py`.

+## Quickstart

+All the commands below assume you're operating on macOS or Linux.
+Windows, without using the Windows Subsystem for Linux (v2) is a nightmare to develop on and isn't taken into consideration below.
+Sorry.

+1. Use `. activate.sh` to activate and source the contents of `activate.sh` (don't _execute_ it)
+   2. This gives your Bash aliases like `daisy`, `extractor`, and `db2yaml`
+3. Now configure `extractor.yaml` and set up the following keys to be accurate based on your set up...
+   4. `extractor.database.db`
+   5. `extractor.database.hostname`
+   6. `extractor.database.username`
+   7. `extractor.database.password`
+8. Now execute `extractor` (or if you're not using the aliases: `python3 extractor.py`)
+9. Now you can use `daisy -n org/pack` to create a new Pack
+   10. Replacing `org` with your organisation name or some username (or whatever)
+   11. And replacing `pack` with the name of the Pack, like `awesome-new-quests-v1`
+12. Edit `org/pack/pack.yaml` and update the meta data in there
+    13. I suggest leaving `daisy.pack.source` and `daisy.pack.build` alone for now
+12. Go and write some YAML in `org/pack/src/`
+13. And then run `daisy -p org/pack/pack.yaml` and you'll get SQL out into the path configured at `daisy.pack.build`, which defaults to `packs/<org>/<pack>/build`
+14. Import the `*.sql` files inside of the build directory into your MySQL instance...
+    15. Something _like_ `mysql -h <host> -u <user> -p acore_world < packs/<org>/<pack>/build`

 ## Why?

 Daisy exists because although this author loves [Keira3](https://github.com/azerothcore/Keira3) (and still uses it, in fact), they also love YAML, code, and doing things from the CLI.
 It's faster and easier to work with, and it makes it incredibly easy to share database changes in the form of YAML (see "Packs" below.)